Walter Brenner

 Walter Brenner (July 21, 1923 – December 6, 2017) was an Austrian-American professor of chemical engineering and inventor.
 He also authored a number of patents, technical papers, magazine articles, and books.
 Brenner is recognized as having pioneered the development of high energy ionizing radiation for polymers to be used for industrial, aerospace, medical, and consumer applications.
 He died in December 2017 at the age of 94.

 Early life and education

 Brenner was born in Vienna, Austria, in July 1923.

 In 1938, the Brenner family was forced to leave Austria to escape the Nazi occupation.
-He attended James Madison High School in Brooklyn, NY, and in 1940 was admitted to the City University of New York where he graduated with a BA in Chemical Engineering.
+He attended James Madison High School in Brooklyn, NY, and in 1940 was admitted to the City College of New York where he graduated with a BA in Chemical Engineering.

 In 1943, Brenner served in the U.S. military, achieving the rank of technical sergeant and remained in the service until 1945.
 When he completed his service in the military, Brenner attended the Polytechnic Institute of Brooklyn where he earned his Master's degree (1949) and later his doctorate (1954) in chemical engineering studying under the renowned Donald Othmer.